 Inspiring places for calm, adventure and spiritual evolution

 The world is full of inspiring places.
 Some take them as an adventure experience.
 Others go seeking for self-discovery, healing or even enlightenment.
+The fact is that traveling teaches us valuable lessons.
 Which spiritual destinations can make you both relax and challenge your adventurous self?
 We selected 3 magical places to start with: Sedona desert in the United States; the enigmatic Stonehenge in the United Kingdom; and Camino de Santiago (Way of Saint James) that goes along Spain, France, and Portugal to end in Galicia.
 Enjoy!

 For healing: Stonehenge, UK

 With stones weighing around 25-40 tons each and officially dating from 3000 BC, Stonehenge is a site with an open field with no rooftop with huge stones standing up.
 It is close to Amesbury (Salisbury) and 2-hour away from London, in the UK.
 No one knows what Stonehenge was built for but it’s one of the most fascinating spiritual places in the world that attracts more than 1.5 million visitors each year.

 It’s assumed that Stonehenge was (and is) a sacred place for the druids, the philosophers, and theologists of Celtic cultures.
 Until today, every June 21st, the longest day of the year, practitioners of the druidism go there to welcome the summer solstice sunrise.